 Lovelorn

-"No," answered Gramps, moping, poking his stick into the dirt.
+"No," answered Gramps who was moping, and poking his stick into the dirt.

-Gramps just poked his stick like an Ashlad.
-The original male Cinder Ella.
+Gramps just poked his stick into the dirt like Ashlad.; the original male Cinder Ella.

 Gramps just sneered at him.

 Since there were sightings of Gramps' wife, he has been quite distracted.
-He hasn't talked to her in a few hundred years.
+He hasn't talked to her in a few hundred years and was feeling quite confused.

 "Yeah?"

-"He answered that when his wife died, they found him a new one, but what was more important, nobody found him a new donkey.""Oh, quit it…"
+"He answered that when his wife died, unfortunately they found him a new one, but nobody found him a new donkey."

 But the Great Horned Serpent was skulking about.
-When he got to the edge on the other side, the serpent stuck out his tail and grabbed him to scratch his back with.
+When he was about to cross, the serpent stuck out his tail and used him as a back scratcher.

-When he was done, he just dropped him from the top of the tallest pine behind them up the hill.
-Luckily for Bjorn, he shrunk down to the size of an acorn, since the pond was only a foot deep.
+When he was done, he just dropped him.
+Bjorn fell from the top of the tallest tree into the pond.
+Luckily for Bjorn, he shrunk down to the size of an acorn , since the pond was only a foot deep.

 Gramps didn't crack a smile.

-Karl got out of the water on Bjorn's side; "I give up; you try to cheer him up."
+Karl got out of the water on the other side; "I give up; you try to cheer him up."

 Bjorn sat beside his father.
-Gramps just looked at him for a second, and then back at his stick, but he did adjust his weight closer to his son, and sighed.
+Gramps just looked at him for a second, and went back to his stick.
+Then he adjusted his weight closer to his son, and sighed.

-Bjorn pointed up toward Venus, the first star out that night.
-He nodded at his father and gave him his wish.
+Bjorn pointed up toward the first star shining bright that night, nodded, and gave him his wish.
 Gramps looked up and smiled and felt a hand on his shoulder.
-He looked back, and there was his wife.
+He looked back, and Venus granted him his wish for there was his wife.

 Fiction/ Illustrated Fantasy/ Mythology / Scandinavian Myth/ Norse Sagas / Scandinavian Folk Lore / Coffee Table Book